jordanjmartinez/ghost-siem-simulator/README.md

 - **Insider Threats**

-False positives are randomly injected within the log stream to evaluate the analyst’s ability to accurately distinguish between true threats and harmless activity.
+False positives are intentionally injected into the log stream to assess the analyst’s ability to accurately differentiate between legitimate threats and benign activity.

 ---